khoppenworth/HRassessv300/README.md

 - `migration.sql` – incremental changes when upgrading existing databases.
 - `dummy_data.sql` – optional demo users and responses.
 Remove with `dummy_data_cleanup.sql` if needed.

+## Questionnaire import

+Administrators can upload FHIR `Questionnaire` resources (JSON or XML) from **Administration → Manage Questionnaires**.
+The importer accepts standalone Questionnaire resources or Bundles that contain them.
+Items with `<type>group</type>` (or child `item` nodes) become sections in the application, and every nested item is imported as a question in the same order as the source file.
+A sample XML template that demonstrates the grouping structure is available at `assets/samples/sample_questionnaire_template.xml`.

 ## Development tooling

 - `make lint` – run `php -l` across all PHP files.